-As my older son started transitioning to solid foods, we opted to make baby food rather than buying it from the store.
+As my older son started transitioning to solid foods, we decided making baby food was the right choice for our family.

 We had a couple of reasons for wanting to make baby food.
 For one, we liked having full control over what our son ate and knowing precisely what went into his food.